 Chris Evans - Main Profile

 Chris lives at Applewood Permaculture Centre with his partner Looby and children Shanti and Teya.
 He has taught permaculture in the UK, Europe, Nepal, India, U.S.A. and Mexico.
-He is also a UK assessment level tutor for apprentices working towards their diploma in applied permaculture design with the Permaculture Association Britain.
+He is also a UK senior tutor for apprentices working towards their diploma in applied permaculture design with the Permaculture Association Britain.

 He has lived and worked in Nepal since 1985, starting his career as a VSO volunteer in a community forestry programme in Nepal after graduating in Forestry in the UK.
 Based in the remote western district of Jajarkot, he quickly realised the shortfalls of international development and so in 1988, when he came across the concept of Permaculture, he embarked on an ambitious alternative.
 Starting with a local friend, £500 and an acre of degraded farmland in the district centre of Jajarkot he founded a demonstration and training centre which grew organically into the Jajarkot Permaculture Programme (JPP), a diverse array of projects spanning 4 districts, 65 villages, 8 resource centres (working farms), 120 staff and volunteers, and a membership of 12,000 farmers which successfully spread new ideas in line with existing cultural traditions.